qusuda/dynatek_datalog/README.md

 rpm = 300000 / x

 ## S4 RPM
+This channel different from the other RPM channel Where TACH, R_WHL and S3 values are based on measuring time between magnets passing the sensor, values from this sensor is vhis sensor is based

-This channel is reversed (higher frequency/RPM -> higher hex value)
+ thersis reversed (higher frequency/RPM -> higher hex value)

 S4 is front of clutch